Scheduled MonumentsEnglandCross immediately south of St John's Church

 What is Cross immediately south of St John's Church?

-Cross immediately south of St John's Church is a medieval stone cross located in Warwickshire.
+The Cross immediately south of St John's Church is a medieval wayside cross located in Warwickshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020033.

 Who is responsible for protecting Cross immediately south of St John's Church?